Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The city of Paris has also developed a guide to safety in Paris which you can read and download here.

-Paris as a city is quite safe, with a low-ish level of violent crime.
+Paris as a city is relatively safe, with a low-ish level of violent crime.
 Certain neighborhoods, however, should be avoided, especially at night, so ask your hotel desk.
 Around tourist areas, I have always felt safe at night, even late and on my own.

 Not necessarily concerned, but definitely aware.
 Awareness is half the battle and by knowing about the danger of pickpockets, you can at least take measures to avoid them.